 Custom Fields in WordPress give developers the ability to store metadata on posts.
 Custom fields help developers avoid using extra tables in the database and use what is already available for plugin and theme development.
 In this tutorial, I will set a custom field on a post and retrieve its saved value.

 Getting full details of a page by title is not that challenging in WordPress.
 WP has a function named get_page_by_title that is useful when a developer wants to retrieve page data from a specified title.
-For those interested WordPress developers, I’m going to try this function inside a working example.
+I will try this function inside a working example for those interested developers.

-WordPress get_next_post_link function helps developers to retrieve the URL of the next post when the user is currently inside one. getting Next Post URL is a great way of finding a related article for visitors to read.
+WordPress get_next_post_link function helps developers to retrieve the URL of the next post when the user is currently inside one.
+Getting the Next Post URL is a great way to find a related article for visitors.
 This functionality can increase page views if a developer uses it right.

 WordPress has two perfect functions to get Publish Date of the Last Post. get_lastpostdate and get_lastpostmodified functions are helpful when the developer wants to retrieve Latest Post’s Dates.
 In this WordPress tutorial for beginners, We will try these two functions in a working environment and check if they return what we want?

 get_home_url retrieves the Home Page URL of a WordPress website. get_home_url is one of the most used WordPress functions by developers when they want to use links in the development process.
 Let’s have a better look at this function with an example.

 The get_comments_number function will retrieve the number of comments for a post in WordPress.
 Do you want to check how many comments does a post has?
 Use the get_comments_number function with its easy syntax to get comments numbers for a post using ID.

 Shortcodes are helpful when WordPress admins want to run a function and return the result with a simple code.
 Developers can create a new shortcode for moderators to use when the process of calling a function is complicated or admins want to run a function on multiple pages themselves.
 Website moderators who do not know […]